-Porismita Borah is an Associate Professor at the Edward R. Murrow College of Communication and a graduate faculty in the Prevention Science program at the Washington State University.
-Her research focuses on the interplay of emerging technology, politics, and health.
-Borah primarily studies message effects in digital environments, both in the context of politics and health.
+Porismita Borah is the Lester M. Smith Distinguished Professor at the Edward R. Murrow College of Communication and a graduate faculty in the Prevention Science program at Washington State University.
+Borah primarily studies discourses on digital platforms as well as message effects in the context of both politics and health.
 Her work has been published in top journals such as Journal of Communication, Political Communication, Journal of Computer-Mediated Communication, and New Media and Society.
-Borah has received funding from various sources including the National Institutes of Health, the National Science Foundation, and the Poynter Institute for her research.
-Learn more about Borah’s research at http://porismitaborah.com/
+Borah has received funding from multiple sources including the National Institutes of Health, the National Science Foundation, and the Poynter Institute for her research.
+Learn more about Borah’s research at porismitaborah.com

 Jordan Foley is an Assistant Professor in the Journalism and Media Production Department in the Edward R. Murrow College of Communication at Washington State University, where he studies digital media, public opinion, and political information ecologies.
 His research focuses on how political misinformation and conspiracy theories flow across digital platforms over time and their implications on civic life.
 His research has been published in the Journal of Computer-Mediated Communication, New Media & Society, theInternational Journal of Communication, and his work has been featured in the Washington Post (the Monkey Cage), Vox (Mischiefs of Faction), and the Brookings Institute (TechStream).

-Rachel Kornfield is a Research Assistant Professor in Preventive Medicine at Northwestern University.
+Rachel Kornfield is an Assistant Professor in Preventive Medicine at Northwestern University.
 Her research draws on training in health communication, human-computer interaction, and behavior change theories and techniques, and focuses on the role of supportive communication within digital health interventions, including communication with peers, health professionals, and automated messaging systems (e.g., “chatbots”).
-She is particularly interested in designing and testing digital health interventions that apply computer-tailoring to connect individuals to the right type of support, at the right time.
+She is particularly interested in designing and testing digital health interventions that apply computer tailoring to connect individuals to the right type of support, at the right time.

 Dr. Lauren Tucker is the founder and CEO of Do What Matters, an inclusion management consultancy designed to shepherd the diversity, equity and inclusion efforts of communications firms from well-meaning intent to sustainable impact.
 Having worked at some of the most renowned advertising and marketing agencies in the world, including Leo Burnett, Burrell Communications, the Martin Agency and Merge, she focuses her research on the application of nudge theory to designing actionable inclusion solutions that help agencies and communications firms achieve sustainable diversity, equity and inclusion initiatives while driving quality growth.